Building education pathways for conflict-affected youth

 In its next rounds of funding, the Refugee Education Fund will build on lessons from the first round, to enhance its impact.
 The Fund will prioritise programs that focus on identifying innovative solutions to long-standing challenges in refugee education and that can improve impact at scale at the secondary, vocational and tertiary levels of education.

 This content was first published in 2020 by Project Inspired, a collection of video interviews and case studies drawn from conversations with some of the Arab region’s leading philanthropists and foundations.
-Project Inspired is supported by the Abdulla Al Ghurair Foundation for Education and the Bill & Melinda Gates Foundation, and produced by knowledge partners The Bridgespan Group and Philanthropy Age.
+Project Inspired is supported by the Abdulla Al Ghurair Foundation and the Bill & Melinda Gates Foundation, and produced by knowledge partners The Bridgespan Group and Philanthropy Age.